 Video, audio and data can be passed between SDI and ST 2022

 Video can be passed between SDI and ST 2110, while audio and any other non-video data will be lost

 Three 3Gb/s SDI inputs or six HD or SD SDI inputs

-If the input is 3Gb/s then inputs 1, 3 and 5 should be used and inputs 2, 4 and 6 should be disabled
+If the input is 3Gb/s then inputs 1, 3 and 5 should be used, and inputs/output flows 2, 4 and 6 should be disabled

 270Mb/s or 1.5Gb/s or 3Gb/s serial compliant to SMPTE 259, SMPTE 292-1 and SMPTE 424/425-A 3Gb/s cable equalisation up to 100m using Belden 1694A.
 HD cable equalisation up to 140m with Belden 1694A or equivalent (approx. 100m with Belden 8281).
 SD cable equalisation >250m Belden 8281 or equivalent

 Three 3Gb/s video over IP outputs or six HD or SD video over IP outputs

 Either of the 10GbE IP network interfaces can be used to provide a protected output for SMPTE ST 2022-7 or ST 2110 seamless protection switching, which protects the stream from lost packets by creating two streams of the same data using different routing to the destination

 Alternatively it is possible to have a unicast on one 10GbE interface and a multicast on the other